 Monterey Park Police Department Canine Teams

-Officer Esquibel has been a Monterey Park Police Officer for ten years.
+Corporal Esquibel has been with the Monterey Park Police Department for 16 years.
 He has been in the canine program for 11 years.
 His previous canine partner Neros retired in 2015.
 He has experience as a field training officer and as a member of the department's Special Response Team.
-His partner Neros is a Belgian malinois.
-Neros is trained for patrol work and narcotics detection.
+His partner Piro is a Belgian Malinois.
+Piro is trained for patrol work and narcotics detection.
 On his off time Piro enjoys playing fetch with his toy.

 Officer Ray Cota & Canine Veeda

 Officer Cota has been with the Monterey Park Police Department for 10 years.
 He has been in the canine program for four years.
 Prior to being hired as a police officer, Officer Cota served four years in the United States Marine Corps.
 He has experience as a member of the department's Special Response Team.
 His partner Veeda is a Belgian Malinois.
 Veeda is trained for patrol work and narcotics detection.
 On her off time Veeda enjoys training and playing catch.